Cicer arietinum L.

-Mature chickpeas or Garbanzo beans can be cooked and eaten cold in salads, cooked in soups and stews, ground and shaped into balls and fried as falafel or cooked with rice or other foods.
+Mature chickpeas or Garbanzo beans can be cooked and eaten cold in salads, or added to soups and stews, or ground and shaped into balls and fried as falafel or cooked with rice or other foods.
 Chickpea is also an ingredient of weaning foods for babies.

 Canned chickpeas are popular in the United States and in Europe

 Hummus is the Arabic word for chickpeas, which are often cooked, ground into a paste and mixed with tahini (sesame seed paste).

 Immature seeds are consumed fresh, or roasted and salted as snacks.